 Quality assurance is defined as the activities and management processes used to ensure that the services and quality of higher education provision meet the University’s goals and priorities and the requirements of the sector, including complying with quality-related standards.

 Quality improvement is described as the activities and management processes in place to systematically and continuously improve the provision of higher education.

 Higher education standards refer to the Higher Education Standards (HES) Framework (Threshold Standards) 2015 established by TEQSA under the TEQSA Act 2011 and any other codified quality-related standards applicable to Australian universities.

-Deputy Vice-Chancellors and Vice-Presidents are members of QUT’s Executive Team and include the Deputy Vice-Chancellor and Vice-President (International), Deputy Vice-Chancellor (Learning and Teaching), Deputy Vice-Chancellor and Vice-President (Research and Innovation) and Vice-President (Administration) and Registrar, Vice-President (Business Development) and Vice-President (Resources) and Chief Financial Officer.
+Deputy Vice-Chancellors and Vice-Presidents are members of QUT’s Executive Team and include the Deputy Vice-Chancellor and Vice-President (International), Deputy Vice-Chancellor (Learning and Teaching), Deputy Vice-Chancellor and Vice-President (Research and Innovation) and Vice-President (Administration) and University Registrar, Vice-President (Business Development) and Vice-President (Resources) and Chief Financial Officer.

 Executive Deans are members of QUT’s Executive Team and include the Executive Dean of the QUT Business School, Executive Dean of the Creative Industries Faculty, Executive Dean of the Faculty of Education, Executive Dean of the Faculty of Health, Executive Dean of the Faculty of Law and Executive Dean of the Science and Engineering Faculty.